-However, I will spend money on travel, especially if family is involved.
+However, I will spend money on travel, especially if the family is involved.
 I treat myself occasionally, especially if it’s centered around a new experience.
 I like coffee, having pets, and I will invest money in myself and my business when appropriate.

 That doesn’t mean I go all out and spend like crazy.
-I still find ways to save; I research prices, find digital coupons, travel hack, and look for specials.
+I still find ways to save; I research prices, find digital coupons, travel hacks, and look for specials.
 The key is knowing how to keep your spending in check.

 Are you ready to start budgeting yet?
 You now have six methods to choose from, and there are still more out there.

 Remember that you can modify any of these methods to suit your needs.
 Don’t pigeonhole your finances into something that won’t work.
 A budget should be flexible and forgiving.